 - All appeals must be filled in writing with the Appeals Board within 10 calendar days from the date of the citation or there shall be no right of appeal.
 The first date counted, in the 10-day rule, is the ticket issuance date.
 All decisions of the Appeals Board shall be final.

 - A parking meter is in violation when the red overtime flag is displayed.

 - Customers parking at meters must pay the meter, even if they have a permit for the corresponding lot.

 - A vehicle is not registered until the permit is displayed properly on the rear view mirror.
 The permit shall not be used in any other vehicle other than ones to which it is registered.

-- Martin Hall visitor parking is only available to visitors of the university.
+- Martin Hall visitor parking (and any other visitor space on campus) is only available to visitors of the university.
 Employees and students are never considered visitors.